LalithK90/domain-security-audit/README.md

 **Why This Matters:** Context-aware scoring ensures fair comparison.
 An API endpoint isn't penalized for lacking form-based CSRF tokens it doesn't need, and a static site isn't marked insecure for missing session management features it doesn't have.

-### 106-Parameter Security Assessment Table
+### Security Assessment Table (representative)

-Below is the **complete table** of all 106 security parameters, including IDs, priorities, descriptions, feasibility with this stack, reference/standard, and direct links to resources:
+Below is a representative table of core security parameters.
+The actual control set has been expanded (OWASP + industry/compliance families).
+For the authoritative list used in your run, see the "Checklist" sheet and "All Parameters" sheet in your generated report.

 | # | Main Section | ID | Priority | Description | Feasible? | Reference/Standard | Link |
 |---|--------------|-----|----------|-------------|-----------|-------------------|------|